spacetelescope/stenv/docs/source/environments.rst

 #######################

 The main environment consists of several YAML files, which each provide instructions for building a working environment locally.
-If you don't know which environment definition to choose, use ``stenv-latest.yml``
+If you don't know which environment definition to choose, we recommend using ``latest``.

 .. _stenv_stable: